-With reference to 'Sch4/4005-4007 - The Health Requirement' dated July 2019 on the health-related criterial liver transplantation has been identified to be short in supply.
+With reference to 'Sch4/4005-4007 - The Health Requirement' dated July 2019 on the health-related criteria, liver transplantation has been identified to be short in supply.
 It is limited by severe donor organ shortage.
-Liver transplantation in Australia is limited to Australian citizens and permanent residents in Australia.

-In view of the existing gap between donor organ need and availability, assessment of international patients of (non-Australian citizens or permanent residents) is not considered for possible transplantation, except under exceptional circumstances.
+In view of the existing gap between donor organ need and availability, assessment of international patients (non-Australian citizens or permanent residents) is not considered for possible transplantation, except under exceptional circumstances.
 An example of this might be when an international visitor develops acute organ failure that would normally warrant consideration for transplantation but is too unwell to return to their home country.
 In this situation, it needs to be established that the visitor will return to an environment that permits appropriate ongoing post-transplant surveillance and treatment.
-15

 Consequently, if an applicant is deemed to require kidney transplantation, then this will cause significant prejudice to access, resulting in existing Australian residents having to wait longer for this limited service.
 As of 31 December 2017, there were 167 patients on the waiting list.
-Median waiting time to transplant was 128 days.3
+Median waiting time to transplant was days.